websanova/vue-upload/README.md

 This is used to create a new "upload" instance.

 * An upload instance is tracked in a global state.
-* Existing states will not be overwritten so you can call `new` multiple times without worry (use $reset for updating options).
+* Existing states will not be overwritten so you can call `new` multiple times without worry (use `reset` for updating options).
 * It will always contain the current components instance when using `this`.

 Typically a combination of `new` and `reset` will be used.
 It's mostly semantic but it's nice to keep the separation.